Common coupled fixed point theorems in $C^*$-algebra-valued metric spaces: Introduction

 On the other hand, many authors studied the fixed and coupled fixed point theorems for different spaces, like in $b$-metric spaces \cite{Malhotra}, cone metric spaces \cite{Huang}, fuzzy metric spaces \cite{Mihet}, $G$-metric space \cite{Chen}, quasi-Banach spaces \cite{Hussain}, noncommutative Banach spaces \cite{Xin}, and so on.
 In 2007, Huang and Zhang \cite{Huang} introduced cone metric spaces which generalized metric spaces, and obtained various fixed point theorems for contractive mappings.
-Afterward, many authors investigated coupled fixed point their fixed point theorems in cone metric spaces \cite{Karapinar10,Karapinar,Sabetghadam}.
+Afterward, many authors investigated coupled fixed point their fixed point theorems in cone metric spaces \cite{Abbas,Karapinar10,Sabetghadam}.
 In 2014, Ma et al. \cite{Ma} initially introduced the concept of $C^*$-algebra-valued metric spaces, and proved some fixed point theorems for self-maps with contractive or expansive conditions on such spaces.

-Motivated by the works of Sabetghadam et al. \cite{Sabetghadam} and Ma et al. \cite{Ma}, in the present paper, we shall prove corresponding coupled fixed point theorems in $C^*$-algebra-valued metric spaces.
-More precisely, we prove some coupled fixed point theorems for the mapping under different contractive conditions.
+Motivated by the works of Abbas et al. \cite{Abbas} and Ma et al. \cite{Ma}, in the present paper, we shall prove corresponding common coupled fixed point theorems in $C^*$-algebra-valued metric spaces.
+More precisely, we prove some common coupled fixed point theorems for the mapping under different contractive conditions.
 We also illustrate how our results can be applied to obtain the existence and uniqueness results for Fredholm nonlinear integral equations.

 First of all, we recall some basic definitions, notations and results of $C^*$-algebra that can be found in \cite{Murphy}.
 Let $\mathcal A$ be a unital algebra.
 An involution on $\mathcal A$ is a conjugate-linear map $a\rightarrow a^*$ on $\mathcal A$ such that $a^{**}=a$ and $(ab)^*=b^*a^*$ for any $a,b\in \mathcal A$.
 The pair $(\mathcal A, *)$ is called a $*$-algebra.
 A $*$-algebra $\mathcal A$ together with a complete submultiplicative norm such that $\|a^*\|=\|a\|$ is said to be a Banach $*$-algebra.
 Furthermore, A $C^*$-algebra is a Banach $*$-algebra with $\|a^*a\|=\|a\|^2$, for all $a\in \mathcal A$.
 An element $a$ of a $C^*$-algebra ${\mathcal A}$ if positive if $a$ is hermitian and $\sigma(a)\subseteq [0,+\infty)$, where $\sigma(a)$ is the spectrum of $a$.
 We write $0_{\mathcal A}\preceq a$ to show that $a$ is positive, and denote by ${\mathcal A}_+$, ${\mathcal A}_h$ the set of positive elements, hermitian elements of ${\mathcal A}$, respectively, where $0_{\mathcal A}$ is the zero element in $\mathcal A$.
 There is a natural partial ordering on $\mathcal A_h$ given by $a \preceq b$ if and only if $0_{\mathcal A}\preceq b-a$.
 From now on, ${\mathcal A}'$ will denote the set the set $\{a\in \mathcal A\colon ab=ba, \forall b\in\mathcal A\}$.